 The activities in this workbook are perfect for those working with the older adult population in a variety of settings:

-Each activity is written with the intent to be adapted, if needed, and then reproduced for an individual or a group.
+Each activity can be adapted and reproduced for an individual or a group.
 The handouts can be individualized to meet the specific needs of the participants.
 Creativity is encouraged by both the leader and participants in an ongoing process to generate satisfying and meaningful sessions.
-The use of artwork, graphics, and different fonts offers interest and variety to enhance focus and attention to the topic at hand.
+The use of artwork, graphics, and different fonts offers interest and variety to enhance focus and attention to the topic.

 All assessments and worksheets in this workbook are fully reproducible for your convenience.
 This workbook is spiral bound to facilitate making copies of the various activities and handouts.